Hbraganza/Hbraganza/README.md

 - 👋 Hi, I’m @HBraganza
 - 👀 I’m interested in Data, Stocks, Mechanical Engineering, AI and how to combined these.
-- 🌱 I’m currently learning Python, Data Analysis and Modelling.
-I plan to learn more about AI and Machine learning, but have had to wait due time constraints.
+- 🌱 I’m currently studying robotics at King's College London.
+I plan to learn more about AI and Machine learning.
 I will continue to tamper more with my stock data project when ready.
-- 📫 How to reach me ...
-At a later date this will be available.
+- 📫 How to reach...
+I don't like giving my details out on the internet.

 <!---
 Crazyhjb/Crazyhjb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.